 “We can’t say for sure this particular disk will coalesce into a new planetary system,” explains Oya.
 “The dust cloud may be pushed away by stellar winds or it might all fall into the star itself, feeding it in the process.
 What’s exciting is how quickly this might happen.”

 The star is small at around 0.7 percent the mass of our sun, based on observations of the mass of the surrounding cloud.
-It could grow to as large as 20 percent in just a few tens of thousands of years, a blink of the eye on the cosmic scale.
+It could grow to as large as 20 percent in just a few tens of thousands of years, a blink of an eye on the cosmic scale.

 “I hope our observations and models will enhance knowledge of how solar systems form,” says Okoda.
 “My research interests involve young protostellar objects, and the implication that protoplanetary disks could form earlier than expected really excites me.”

-Okoda began this project a year-and-a-half ago to hone her skills as an astronomer, but mirroring the young star she observed, the practice evolved quickly and became a full research project, which will hopefully earn her a Ph.D. from the University of Tokyo.
+Okoda began this project a year and a half ago to hone her skills as an astronomer, but mirroring the young star she observed, the practice evolved quickly and became a full research project, which will hopefully earn her a Ph.D. from the University of Tokyo.

 The observations and resultant model were only possible thanks to advancements in radio astronomy with observatories such as ALMA.
 The team was lucky that the plane of the disk is level with our own solar system as this means the starlight ALMA sees passes through enough of the gas and dust to divulge important characteristics of it.